BTKcreations/prompt-engineering-studio/README.md

    - Direct file: `file:///path/to/index.html`
    - Local server: `http://localhost:8000`

+> **⚠️ Important:** The GitHub Pages deployment cannot connect to local Ollama due to browser CORS/mixed-content restrictions.
+For full functionality with Ollama, run the app locally using the commands above.
+See [DEPLOYMENT.md](DEPLOYMENT.md) for details.

 ### Quick Start

 1. **Check Connection**: The app will automatically connect to Ollama on startup